How to identify and close gaps in SOC 2 compliance

 For many businesses, especially across North America, complying with SOC 2 standards can be the difference between success or sinking into the red.
 If your company isn’t meeting all the requirements needed to obtain or renew your SOC 2 compliance, you’ll have to address those issues as quickly as possible.

-But how do you find those missing gaps in your SOC 2 compliance, and how do you close them so you can get the certification you need?
+But how do you find those missing gaps in your SOC 2 compliance, and how do you close them so you can get your SOC 2?

 Two ways to identify SOC 2 compliance gaps